Fun Hoary Redpoll Facts For Kids | Kidadl

 Where does a hoary redpoll live?

-Hoary redpolls are very difficult to trace as they live in far-off places often distant from human habitation.
+Hoary redpolls are difficult to trace as they live in far-off places often distant from human habitation.
 Nevertheless, these birds can be located in several parts of Canada, North America, Alaska (for migration), and mainly northern Greenland.

 What is a hoary redpoll's habitat?

-This species primarily inhabits edges of forest and woodland areas, thickets, and scrubs.
-They are mostly found in the Arctic tundra regions in Canada where there is an abundance of birch, alder, and spruce trees.
 During the breeding season, they fly off to the northern parts of America.
-They can also be traced in fallow lands and fields in village, suburban towns, and cities as they engage in foraging in huge flocks.
+They can also be traced in fallow lands and fields in villages, suburban towns, and cities as they engage in foraging in huge flocks.

-Who do hoary redpolls live with?
+Who do Hoary redpolls live with?

 Hoary redpolls can be seen moving in flocks while foraging or looking for food.
 This is a pretty common sight even during the breeding periods.
-This species even mingle with flocks of common redpolls in times of winter, traveling long distances in search of seeds.
+This species even mingle with herds of common redpolls in times of winter, traveling long distances in search of seeds.

 How long does a hoary redpoll live?